 Following a short flight from Delhi, our tour will begin in the capital Leh, a small town in the Indus valley where we will take a couple days to acclimatise at around 11,000 feet and explore the surrounding area where Ibisbill and Solitary Snipe reside.
 We can also visit the famous hilltop monastery of Thikse Gompa which offers amazing views of the Indus valley.
 Leaving here we will camp for 7 nights amidst stunning scenery and we have planned our visit to be at the optimal time to see Snow Leopards, as they approach the end of the mating season and the winter snows have pushed them down to much lower elevations than later in the year.
 This will make it a relatively easier experience to search for them, although at this altitude nothing can be deemed as ‘easy’!
 Our daily routine will be to scan from various viewpoints in different valleys, watching the groups of Bharal (Blue Sheep) that have also descended to lower elevations and are the main prey of the leopard.
 Hopefully, we will observe a leopard hunting and we have to watch these sheep for any signs of alarm that could indicate the presence of this top predator skulking nearby.
 Initially, it is more likely one of our trackers will point out the pug marks of a leopard in the snow and then we will be off in pursuit!
 This is a true adventure as we are in the heart of Snow Leopard territory and you never know when we will encounter this most elusive of beasts, as they are exremely hard to spot.
 But on Nick's last visit, we spotted one sleeping on a rock from our camp - you just never know!
 Apart from our main goal of seeing Snow Leopard we will also keep a look out for other mammals of this part of the Himalayas such as Tibetan Wolf, Red Sheep, the rare Eurasian Lynx and Ladakh Urial.
 Amongst the birds we will search for Himalayan Snowcock, Tibetan Partridge, White-winged Redstart, Robin Accentor and Tibetan Snowfinch amongst others.

-Moving on from here, and as long as the road is open, we will visit Tso Kar on the edge of the Tibetan Plateau where our main target will be to find Tibetan Sandgrouse, whilst other possibilities include Ground-Tit, Mongolian Finch, Tibetan and Blanford's Snowfinches, Tibetan Wolf, and if we are incredibly lucky, Pallas's Cat.
+Moving on from here, and as long as the road is open, we will visit Tso Kar on the edge of the Tibetan Plateau where our main target will be to find the much-wanted Tibetan Sandgrouse.
+This is undoubtedly THE best place in the world to see this charismatic species, and whilst watching a flock of these awesome birds feeding quietly on the stony plateau you will be surrounded by some of the most impressive scenery of any bird tour.
+Other possibilities include Tibetan Snowcock, Ground-Tit, Mongolian Finch, Great Rosefinch, Tibetan and Blanford's Snowfinches, Tibetan Wolf, and if we are incredibly lucky, Pallas's Cat.
 So if adventure is what you are after, then nothing will beat our search for the Grey Ghost of Ladakh.